 A year later, after working diligently, Erin had enough money saved to be able to buy her dream home.
 She wrote me the nicest thank-you note saying that I was responsible in large part for her being able to freelance full time and afford her home.

-That was very touching but in reality she’d worked tirelessly–days, nights, weekends, holidays–to get there.
+That was very touching but I didn’t deserve nearly as much credit as she was giving me.
+Erin had worked tirelessly — days, nights, weekends, holidays — to create her freelance copywriting business.
 She had created her own opportunities and made the most of every one.
 She’d fully earned all the rewards that had come her way.

-In the three years she’s been full time freelancing, she’s written copy for literally hundreds of clients.
+In the three years that she’s been full time freelancing, she’s written copy for literally hundreds of clients.
 She’s smart, savvy and hard working.
-And she’s now a senior-level copywriter with tremendous self-confidence.
+And she’s now a senior-level copywriter with the work samples to prove it.

-I admire her tremendously, and I’ve learned a lot from her.
+I admire her, and I’ve learned a lot from her.
 She showed me the benefits of being a doer instead of a dreamer.

 So, compare this woman with the copywriter in the first story.
 Whom should you emulate?
 Mike or Erin?
 I hope the answer is obvious.